 - Difficulty in understanding what another person is communicating.

-- Stopping mid-sentence to find the right word/s to continue.
+- Stopping in mid-sentence to find the right word/s to continue.

 - Lacking most or all ability to communicate through language (a feature of late-stage dementia).